bassjacob/blog/posts/2016-04-22-updatepointer-xmonad.markdown

 ---
-title: Changes to UpdatePointer in XMonad Contrib v0.12
+title: UpdatePointer in XMonad Contrib v0.12
 summary: How to fix a `Not in scope data constructor 'Relative'` error in XMonad.Contrib.Actions.UpdatePointer v0.12
 ---